 Start with Four Change Management Basics

-For starters, pay attention to change management consulting tips regarding the importance of creating authentic urgency, clarity of purpose, thoughtful planning, and committed leadership.
+For starters, pay attention to what our change management simulation participants learn regarding the importance of creating authentic urgency, clarity of purpose, thoughtful planning, and committed leadership.

 Then Focus on Those Affected by Change